Rain-World-Modding/RegionKit/docs/GateCustomization.md

 `No Right Door`
 Controls if you want to remove one or both of the side doors.
 This has basically the same functionality as CGGateCustomization.

+`Dont Cut Song`
+If enabled the ghost music won't cut away when going through a gate.
+This has also the same functionality as CGGateCustomization.

 `Karma Glyph Color Override`
 `Hue`
 `Saturation`